SpenceKonde/AVR-Guidance/Troubleshooting/Code/CompileErrors/Readme.md

 # Troubleshooting Your Sketch
-As developers, we inevitable spend most of our precious time chasing down bugs in our code.
-Often, this is simply an exercise in tedium and/or deep pondering to figure out how to fix the bug you understand - but other times, figuring out WHY it's not working can be a challenge.
 This document describes some techniques that can be helpful for finding and/or understanding bugs that cause compile errors that don't make sense, at least initially.
 In some instances, some thoughts on how one might go about fixing them.
 This section is for *compile* errors, where even "Verify" produces an error.
 If that works, you want the (TODO: Other section).

 # So the sketch won't compile?
 Be sure to expand the console and copy+paste ALL the errors into a text file - often the thing that *actually* generated the error was listed further up, and caused a cascade of errors, ending in one far removed from whatever caused it.
 Also, look for any Warnings - these are things that aren't errors, but may hint at where a bug is coming from (or may be less of a concern).
 Make sure you enabled warnings in File -> Preferences.